cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 -   the number of **tries** (option `--tries`): the algorithm will run multiple times with different ransom seeds and report as result the truncated mean and rms of the different results.
 The default value is 10, which should be ok for a quick computation, but for something more accurate you might want to increase this number even up to ~200.
 -   the number of **iterations** (option `-i`) determines how many points are proposed to fill a single Markov Chain.
 The default value is 10k, and a plausible range is between 5k (for quick checks) and 20-30k for lengthy calculations.
 Usually beyond 30k you get a better tradeoff in time vs accuracy by increasing the number of chains (option `--tries`)
 -   the number of **burn-in steps** (option `-b`) is the number of points that are removed from the beginning of the chain before using it to compute the limit.
-IThe default is 200.
+The default is 200.
 If your chain is very long, you might want to try increase this a bit (e.g. to some hundreds).
 Instead going below 50 is probably dangerous.

 ##### Proposals